romance939913/Beat-laboratory/README.md

 # Beat-laboratory

-This project let me challenge myself to use just the bare necessities.
-Just vanilla JS, HTML and CSS, no packages or libraries anywhere in the repo!
+This project offered a great opportunity to test my skills using just the bare necessities.
+No package.json anywhere in the repo, just HTML, CSS and vanillaJS!

 Here's the live site if you want to try it out yourself [live site](https://romance939913.github.io/Beat-laboratory/)
 <br/>